aaronp/basketball-events/readme.md

 The GameState as an immutable data structure with its single 'update(input : DataEvent)' method lends itself to being used within other libraries/frameworks.
 For example, it can be easily adapted to the [state monad](https://typelevel.org/cats/datatypes/state.html), which then could be used by e.g. a [Ref.tryModifyState](https://typelevel.org/cats-effect/api/cats/effect/concurrent/Ref.html#tryModifyState[B](state:cats.data.State[A,B]):F[Option[B]]) call.

-Essentially in the streaming case (e.g. "update some state as each event arrives"), these data structures should be well-suited to be dropped into libraries that can feed DataEvents to them, such as [scan](https://monix.io/api/current/monix/reactive/Observable.html#scan[S](seed:=%3ES)(op:(S,A)=%3ES):monix.reactive.Observable[S]).
+Essentially in the streaming case (e.g. "update some state as each event arrives"), these data structures should be well-suited to be dropped into libraries that can feed DataEvents to them, such as e.g. [Observable.scan](https://monix.io/api/current/monix/reactive/Observable.html#scan[S](seed:=%3ES)(op:(S,A)=%3ES):monix.reactive.Observable[S]).

 # Building